Factoids and Questions

 First things first: the Open Fortress website has been given a brand new coat of paint, as part of a wider overhaul of OF’s visual language and design style.
 We’ll be introducing these refinements to the game proper in the future; for now, you can get a taste of it on these very pages.
 Check it out!
 Tell your friends!
 Embrace the power of purple and sepia!

-Secondly, it’s now been over a month since we reopened downloads, and in that time we’ve been paying close attention to some of the questions that players, fans and the community have raised.
+Secondly, its been quite some time since we reopened downloads, and on the sidelines we’ve been paying close attention to some of the questions that players, fans and the community have raised.
 Why am I shooting at men in colorful jumpsuits?
 Where did all these guns come from?
 Why are you in my house?
 These and many more pressing FAQs will be addressed right here, right now…

 Q: What is Open Fortress?